nikbearbrown/NanoLex/Data/NanoLex_3.md

 ### Relational Adjectives (Pertainyms):
  - **'Nanoscale':** Pertaining to the nanometer scale at which nanomicelles operate, indicative of their size and the precision of their structural and functional design.

-### Expanded Definition and Usage\nNanomicelles are particularly advantageous in the context of hydrophobic drug delivery, where they can improve the therapeutic effectiveness of poorly water-soluble drugs.
+### Expanded Definition and Usage:
+Nanomicelles are particularly advantageous in the context of hydrophobic drug delivery, where they can improve the therapeutic effectiveness of poorly water-soluble drugs.
 Their ability to reduce the toxicity of drugs by limiting their systemic circulation and enhancing their local concentration at disease sites is particularly beneficial in cancer therapy and other targeted treatment modalities.
 Furthermore, nanomicelles are being explored for their potential in reducing the side effects associated with traditional drug delivery methods, making therapies more tolerable for patients.